This post contains affiliate links. Read the full disclosure here.

 COOKIE SCOOP: The crinkly top you see in the pictures is a result of using a cookie scoop!
 If you just roll them into balls, the cookies will be smooth on top but equally as delicious.

-FOR THIN, CRISPY COOKIES: If you want to make thin and crispy cookies, add 1 tablespoon of milk to the dough together with the flax egg and vanilla extract.
+FOR THIN, CRISPY COOKIES: If you want to make thin and crispy cookies, add 1 tbsp of milk to the dough together with the flax egg and vanilla extract.
 There is a photo further up in the post for reference.

 Storage and Freezing Instructions: These cookies should be stored in an airtight container at room temperature and will stay fresh for up to 5 days.